 - Difficulty or discomfort in swallowing: Some clients may experience difficulty with chewing, swallowing, coughing/choking on food or drink, drooling or pain when swallowing due to weakness or damage in their muscles or nerves

 - Difficulties with memory

 - Difficulties with receptive (understanding) and expressive (talking) language

-- Following a medical event where speech and cognition has been affected such as; Stroke or brain injury
+- Following a medical event where speech and cognition have been affected, such as a stroke or brain injury

-- Degenerative neurological conditions that are affecting abilities to swallow or speak – such as; Motor Neurone Disease, Multiple Sclerosis, Parkinsons Disease
+- Degenerative neurological conditions that are affecting the ability to swallow or speak – such as Motor Neurone Disease, Multiple Sclerosis, Parkinson’s, etc.

 For more information on our speech pathology services, call 1800 085 030 or contact us.